What the Editors Want

 - Some tropes I can’t get enough of, in any genre: marriage of convenience, forced proximity, enemies to lovers.
 Basically, if the couple is annoyed by how much they’re attracted to each other, I’m a big fan.

-- Ugly duckling/Cinderella-type heroines (or heroes for male/male)?
+- Ugly duckling/Cinderella-type protagonists?
 Yes, please!
 I love seeing an under-appreciated wallflower get an HEA, in any genre.

 - Historical and paranormal mysteries, especially if they have a cozy vibe.

 - Non-office workplace romances.
-Think retail, libraries, coffee shops, schools/universities, and the like—I want to see more books with characters falling in love on the job, but not in the boardroom.
+Think retail, baristas, schools/universities, even astronauts—I want to see more books with characters falling in love on the job, but not in the boardroom.
 Bonus points if you give me the Hot Dude Librarian hero of my dreams.

 - Virgin heroes, across the board.
 Can’t get enough of them.

 I love snappy dialogue, cheeky humor and a dry, sarcastic wit.
+On the flipside, I can never resist beautifully rendered angst.
 No matter the tone, wrap me in the world you create.
 I need to be invested in characters’ dreams and desires, and why they can’t (initially) be happy together.
 What is important to them?
-“High stakes” doesn’t necessarily mean the end of the world—although disaster romances are my catnip.
-I’m skewing heavily paranormal this season.
+“High stakes” doesn’t necessarily mean the end of the world.
+I’m still skewing heavily paranormal.
 On my wishlist:

 - Realistic polyamory: romances that explore the complexities of love between more than two people.
 Angst is not a must.

 - Lesbian romances: bonus points for rom coms and subgenres other than contemporary.

 - Foreplay: slow burn romances of any genre that build to a hot, sexy payoff.